aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     OBJECTID=$(echo $USER | jq '.[].id' | tr -d '"')
     ```

-1. In the Bash session within the Cloud Shell pane, run the following to add the user account of Dylan to the Service Desk group:
+1. In the Bash session within the Cloud Shell pane, run the following to add a user account of Dylan to the Service Desk group:

     ```cli
     az ad group member add --group "Service Desk" --member-id $OBJECTID